-Sometimes referred to as a martial art, sometimes a dance, and sometimes even a game, capoeira is a unique phenomenon which has caught the world’s attention.
-It is instantly recognisable from its musicality and the movements of the performers, as they seem to move together and then suddenly attack each other, still keeping in time with the rhythm.
-However despite its rising popularity, the exact origins of the art have been lost in history due to a scarcity of historical evidence and the secretive nature of its beginnings.
+Sometimes referred to as a martial art, sometimes a dance and sometimes even a game, capoeira is a unique phenomenon that has caught the attention of the world in recent years.
+It’s instantly recognizable thanks to a singular, eye-catching style, but the exact origins of the art have been lost due to a scarcity of historical evidence, stemming from the secretive nature of its beginnings.

-Using capoeira, many slaves escaped their masters and formed rebellion groups known as Quilombos, creating communities outside of Portuguese control.
-These communities stood as strongholds against the Portuguese, and many are famous for the courageous defences they put up; Palmares is the most famous of these, and is thought to have been home to over 10,000 people.
-Although there are few historical documents, it is believed that capoeira was a vital part of their defence and cultural practice.
+Using capoeira, many enslaved people escaped their oppressors and formed rebellion groups known as quilombos, creating communities outside Portuguese control.
+These communities stood as strongholds against the Portuguese and many are famous for the courageous defences they put up.
+Palmares, thought to have been home to more than 10,000 people, is the most famous of these.
+Although there are few historical documents, it is believed capoeira was a vital part of their defence and cultural practice.

-Within the societies under Portuguese rule capoeira was just as difficult to control.
-With the growing cities that were forming during the late 17th and early 18th centuries, larger populations resulted in larger communities of slaves in smaller areas.
-This produced an expanding social culture for slaves, and capoeira dominated as a popular entertainment.
-While there were examples of it being used for self-defence, many cases were simply competition or for leisure, creating a difficult dichotomy for the ruling class to react to.
-Despite this, capoeira dancers were warned and punished for practising, but the art form lived on.
+Within the societies that remained under Portuguese rule, capoeira was difficult to control.
+With the growing cities that were forming during the late 17th and early 18th centuries, larger populations resulted in larger communities of enslaved people, and in smaller areas.
+This produced an expanding social culture for enslaved people, and capoeira dominated as a popular form of entertainment.
+While there were examples of it being used for self-defence, capoeira was mostly performed in competition or for leisure, creating a difficult dichotomy for the ruling class.
+Despite this, capoeira dancers were often punished for practicing it, though the art form lived on regardless.

-Today capoeira is a cultural icon of Brazil, and it is widely practiced around the world.
-Being performed in different contexts, from entertaining choreographed dances to competitions where one competitor must make the other get out of time with the music or fall over, capoeira is a diverse martial art and is also popular for those interested in a fun exercise that teaches basic martial arts and acrobatics.
-If travelling to Brazil, either seeing a capoeira performance or visiting a capoeira school is a must.
+Today, capoeira is a cultural symbol of Brazil and is widely practised around the world.
+Performed in varying contexts, from entertaining choreographed dances to competitions where one competitor attempts to make the other fall out of time with the music, capoeira is also popular because it teaches basic martial arts and acrobatics.
+For tourists in Brazil, seeing a capoeira performance or visiting a capoeira school is a must.

-While there are many acclaimed capoeira schools scattered across the country, Capoeira Training Camp stands out with its international focus.
-Centred on welcoming people from all around the world, this great institution is set in the birthplace of modern Capoeira, Salvador.
-Its training focuses on Brazilian culture as a whole, and they offer classes with masters of both styles of capoeira, as well as lessons in the music of capoeira and the Portuguese language.
+While there are many acclaimed capoeira schools scattered across the country, Capoeira Training Camp stands out thanks to an international focus.
+Centered on welcoming people from around the world, this institution is set in the birthplace of modern Capoeira, Salvador.
+Training here focusses on Brazilian culture as a whole, and they offer classes with masters of both styles, as well as lessons in the music of capoeira and the Portuguese language.

-Due to the secretive nature of the origins of capoeira, the truth about its foundation may be truly lost in history.
-However through the passion and commitment of those who have practised the art, capoeira has been eternalised in stories, music and movement.
+Due to the secrecy around the origins of capoeira, the real truth about its roots may be lost to history.
+However, through the passion and commitment of those who have practiced the art, capoeira has been immortalized in stories, music and movement.
 While the past of capoeira may be shrouded in mystery, the future of this cultural icon is as bright as ever.